dimatkachuk2607g/portfolio/projects/automation_selenium/README.md

-# Selenium Automation Project + Github test and report autmoation
+# Selenium Automation Project + Github test and report automation

 This is a frontend automation project done with Selenium following principles of the POM model to have clean and scalable code